zephyrproject-rtos/zephyr/doc/releases/migration-guide-4.0.rst

   is enabled and that all members are bonded, to comply with the requirements from the CSIP spec.
   (:github:`78877`)

+* The Broadcast Audio Scan Service (BASS) shall now be registered and unregistered dynamically at runtime within the scan delegator.
+Two new APIs, :c:func:`bt_bap_scan_delegator_register()` and :c:func:`bt_bap_scan_delegator_unregister()`, have been introduced to manage both BASS and scan delegator registration and initialization dynamically.
+It should also be mentioned that the previous callback registration function, :c:func:`bt_bap_scan_delegator_register_cb()` has now been removed and merged with :c:func:`bt_bap_scan_delegator_register()`.
+  This change allows more flexibility when registering or unregistering scan delegator and BASS related functionality without requiring build-time configuration.
+Existing need to be updated to use these new APIs.
+  (:github:`78751`)

 Bluetooth Classic
 =================